helsingborg-stad/Modularity/readme.md

 Creating modules
 ----------------

 To create your very own Modularity module you simply create a plugin with a class that extends our Modularity\Module class.
+Beth

 A module actually is the same as a custom post type.
 However we've added a few details to enable you to use them as modules.